ddrcode/teensy_6502_bridge/README.md

 `make upload` uses `teensy-loader-cli`, so the Teensy Loader application must be available on your PATH.

+On macOS `make upload` may fail with `Device is in use by "dummy" driver`, and the serial ports are named differently — see [Running the bridge on macOS](./docs/macos.md) for working upload options and other Darwin-specific details.

 ### Running the host-side runners

 After flashing the firmware you can exercise the bridge directly from your workstation.
 Both host examples